lautomator/some-cards/readme.md

 * Use Python's HTTP server on the command line: cd into `public_html` and use the command `python -m SimpleHTTPServer 9000`.
 Or, you can open `public_html/index.html` from your browser.

+* Optionally, you can use [Vagrant](https://www.vagrantup.com/)/.
+The Vagrantfile is included in this repository.

 Development
 -----------
 Change the var `someCardsAppTargets.inDev` in `index.html` to true when working in development to ensure active cache busters on the script and css.
 Change if to false for production.

 Only edit the files in `src/`.

-`grunt` whenever you have made changes to any of the files.
+`grunt` whenever you have made changes to any of the files in `src`.
+See the Production section regarding Grunt.

 Production
 ----------